-Feature image: Karma and Crow
+Feature image: Acacia

 People are becoming drastically more conscious of how they can reduce their carbon footprint within their everyday lives.
 Naturally, many local cafes and eateries have followed suit by taking on a more sustainable approach to how they do business.

 Whether it’s by reducing food waste, using solar to power their business or by saying no to single-use plastics; these are some of Adelaide’s most sustainable cafes and eateries.

 Pronounced i-key-guy-e, this coffee shop and eatery recently opened in the burgeoning suburb of Lightsview.
 Specialising in your favourite brunch staples made from Organic and ethically sourced produce, Ikigai is committed to sending zero waste to landfill.

 This waste-free eatery sorts all their food scraps into chook food, home compost and commercial compost, which customers can come and collect for free.
 The business also supplies glass takeaway cups and meal containers through a return system.

 Open 6am – 4pm, Monday to Friday and 7am – 3pm on weekdays

 P: 0416 457 618